 - Driving change in philanthropy and sustainable investing

 UBS’ business model is not based on sustainability.
-The company appears to be a responsible bank, evolving by taking into account climate change in its management and to do business.
+The company appears to be a responsible bank, by taking climate change into account of its management and business.

 The company has achieved certifications like LEED and ISO certifications, is recognized in numerous sustainability ratings as the DJSI or CDP A list Climate Change, and has received many sustainable awards.